 It was the 2 of us and another flight officer who visited the place.
 I remember us staying there till near closing time.
 We wanted to go and check out the nearby salmon or fish farm or something too, but only had half an hour left.
 We legged it down to the fish place but were too late; it was closed!
 It was a pretty long road down and we slowly plodded our way back up again.
 We considered hitching a ride back up, but the only guy who slowed down to stop had a broken window and glass on his seat, which my dad considered a little shady and decided we were better off plodding our way up the slope.
 I remember being a little concerned, but overall just glad my Dad was around that day!

-Seoul would end up being the first place I went solo in!
-Check that out here
+Seoul would end up being the first place I went solo – Check out those stories here